adamb70/AdventOfCode2016/09/readme.md

 Apparently, the file actually uses **version two** of the format.

 In version two, the only difference is that markers within decompressed data **are** decompressed.
-This, the documentation explains, provides much more substantial compression capabilities, allowing many-gigabyte files to be stored in <span title="&quot;It's the bomb!&quot;, the documentation claims.">only a few kilobytes</span>.
+This, the documentation explains, provides much more substantial compression capabilities, allowing many-gigabyte files to be stored in only a few kilobytes.

 For example: